Inheritance (Provision for Family and Dependants) Act 1975

-The Inheritance (Provision for Family and Dependants) Act 1975 is an Act of the United Kingdom Parliament concerning inheritance in England and Wales.
+The Inheritance (Provision for Family and Dependants) Act 1975 (c.
+63) is an act of the United Kingdom Parliament concerning inheritance in England and Wales.
 It has been amended, for example to take into account civil partnerships.

 Contents

 This Act makes provision for a court to vary (and extend when appropriate) the distribution of the estate of a deceased person to any spouse, former spouse, child, child of the family or dependant of that person in cases where the deceased person's will or the standard rules of intestacy fail to make reasonable financial provision.
 Such provision can be derived not just from monetary assets but from any others forming part of the estate or which have been disposed of in the six years prior to the death.

 The Act was introduced to extend the Inheritance (Family Provision) Act 1938, following reports from the Law Commission in 1973 and 1974.

 Types of claimants

 There are categories under which someone can make an Inheritance Act 1975 claim by virtue of their relationship at death with a person who was domiciled in England and Wales.
 These categories are: